YouDevIt/HyperFable/README.md

 # HyperFable
 Release 1.0 / 2021-09-28

-HTML5 interface devoted to Interactive fiction with hyperlinks (in a very early stage of development)
+HTML5 interface devoted to Interactive Fiction driven by hyperlinks (in a very early stage of development)